EucliTs0/Computer-Vision-Project/README.md

 For detailed information regarding this project:

-<a href="Computer Vision Project Report">https://git.overleaf.com/12576280xwnhvgmqjfmd</a>
+Report: <a href="Computer Vision Project Report">https://www.overleaf.com/read/swdcjfdcjcvk</a>